Warning of danger to life as up to 130mm of rain to fall in parts of Scotland

 There are also yellow weather warnings for heavy rain in place across much of the western half of Scotland from midday on Saturday until Sunday night in most areas, and until Monday morning in parts of the south west.

-Here the Met Office has warned of disruption to transport, spray on roads creating difficult driving conditions, a chance of flooding and power cuts.
+Here the Met Office has warned of disruption to transport, spray on roads creating difficult driving conditions, and a risk of flooding and power cuts.

 Sepa has issued a flood warning for Glen Lyon, with a warning of flooding to agricultural land along the Glen Lyon Valley.